sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At a fundamental level ANOVA is a competition between two different
-statistical models, H\ :sub:`0` and H\ :sub:`1`.
-When I described the
+statistical models, *H*\ :sub:`0` and *H*\ :sub:`1`.
+When I described the null
-null and alternative hypotheses at the start of the section, I was a
+and alternative hypotheses at the start of the section, I was a little
-little imprecise about what these models actually are.
-I will remedy that
+imprecise about what these models actually are.
+I will remedy that now, though
-now, though you probably will not like me for doing so.
-If you recall, our
+you probably will not like me for doing so.
+If you recall, our null hypothesis
-null hypothesis was that all of the group means are identical to one
+was that all of the group means are identical to one another.
+If so, then a
-another.
-If so, then a natural way to think about the outcome variable
+natural way to think about the outcome variable |Y_ik| is to describe
-|Y_ik| is to describe individual scores in terms of a single
-population mean µ, plus the deviation from that population
+individual scores in terms of a single population mean µ, plus the deviation
-mean.
-This deviation is usually denoted ϵ\ :sub:`ik` and is
+from that population mean.
+This deviation is usually denoted ϵ\ :sub:`ik` and
-traditionally called the *error* or **residual** associated with that
+is traditionally called the *error* or **residual** associated with that
 observation.
 Be careful though.
-Just like we saw with the word
+Just like we saw with the word “significant”,
-“significant”, the word “error” has a technical meaning in statistics
+the word “error” has a technical meaning in statistics that is not quite the
-that is not quite the same as its everyday English definition.
-In
-everyday language, “error” implies a mistake of some kind, but in
+same as its everyday English definition.
+In everyday language, “error” implies
-statistics it does not (or at least, not necessarily).
-With that in mind,
+a mistake of some kind, but in statistics it does not (or at least, not
-the word “residual” is a better term than the word “error”.
-In
+necessarily).
+With that in mind, the word “residual” is a better term than the
-statistics both words mean “leftover variability”, that is “stuff” that
+word “error”.
+In statistics both words mean “leftover variability”, that is
-the model can not explain.
+“stuff” that the model can not explain.

-In any case, here is what the null hypothesis looks like when we write it
+In any case, here is what the null hypothesis looks like when we write it as a
-as a statistical model
+statistical model:

 |Y_ik| = µ + ϵ\ :sub:`ik`